Collection

 Zika is a mosquito-borne infection caused by Zika virus, a member of the genus flavivirus and family Flaviviridae.
 Zika virus was first isolated from a monkey in the Zika forest in Uganda in 1947.

-Following the 2015-16 outbreak in the Americas and Caribbean, Zika virus is now thought to be endemic in this region as well as in much of Africa and Asia.
+Following the 2015 to 2016 outbreak in the Americas and Caribbean, Zika virus is now thought to be endemic in this region as well as in much of Africa and Asia.

 Latest updates

-Travellers should use the Country Information Pages on the NaTHNaC website for up to date and detailed advice for those travelling to countries or areas affected by Zika virus.
-The CIP are also linked to each individual country from the A to Z country list.
+Travellers should use the country information pages on the NaTHNaC website for up-to-date and detailed advice for those travelling to countries or areas affected by Zika virus.
+Information is found in the ‘other risks’ section for affected areas.

 For further advice regarding: